The Real World: Portland: Employment

 Most seasons of The Real World since the fifth season have included the assignment of a season-long group job or task to the housemates, continued participation in which has been mandatory to remain part of the cast since the Back to New York season.
 However, no group assignment is given to the cast this season; the castmates are free to apply for jobs that production had pre-approved at local eateries.
 The cast ultimately were hired to and chose to work at a pizzeria/bar called Pizza Schmizza Pub & Grub and a yogurt shop called Cool Harry's.
 The cast also interviews at The Roxy, but none end up working there.

 Joi expressed displeasure with the limited employment options to choose from and partly left the show due to this concern.
 Nia was dismissed from her work at the pizzeria, but because jobs this season were not a mandatory group assignment, she did not have to leave the show.

 Residence

 The cast lived in a 20,000 square foot, two-story building at 338 NW 9th Avenue, at the corner of Northwest Flanders Street.
 Prior to being used as the season's setting, the property was on sale for $3.25 million USD.
 While commercial tenants occupied a portion of the first floor, the 10,000 square foot second floor loft was renovated for filming, along with an additional 7,000 square feet used by the production staff, which leased the loft for six months.
 The loft was designed by Rick Gonzalez.
 Filming ended in October 2012.
-That same month, the property was contracted to Raymond Management Co., a Middleton, Wisconsin-based a hotel developer that planned to convert the site into a 220-room, eight-story hotel.
+That same month, the property was contracted to Raymond Management Co., a Middleton, Wisconsin-based hotel developer that planned to convert the site into a 220-room, eight-story hotel.